abyteintime/abit/docs/yarnbox/opcodes.md

 2 | unknown | This is set by `StructMember` and only ever used by `HatLogRedirector`.
 I'm guessing it may be Hat in Time-specific.

 # Primitive casts

+Most primitive casts' operands are encoded as `value@insn`, where `value` is the value to perform the cast on.
+Exceptions are described in the **Comment** column.

 The `PrimitiveCast` opcode supports up to 255 different casts.
 Here is a table listing all the known ones: